kvasilitsev/ClockwareApp/readme.md

-this is a internship project
+this is an internship project

 for starting application:
 - to install all dependencies